Miju Mishmi tribe

 In Northeastern India, the Miju Mishmi, also known as Kaman or Kammaan, are one of the three tribes of the Mishmi people of Tibet and Arunachal Pradesh.
 Members of this tribe are located in Anjaw and Lohit district.
 They live between the Lohit and the Kambang rivers in the foothills and in the Mishmi Hills on both sides of the Lohit River right up to the frontiers to Rima river.
-There are around 30,000 of them in Arunachal Pradesh.
-The Miju clans claim to have come from the Kachin country of Burma.
+There are around 49,000 Mishmis in Arunachal Pradesh.
+The Miju clan claims to have come from the Kachin country of Myanmar.
 They speak languages of the Midzu branch of Tibeto-Burman.

 Origin

-The origin of the tribe is unknown, since the tribe does not have written records and relies on stories handed over by the older generations.
-There have been several opinions put by early Indian historians but none of the facts provided by those historians are reliable.
+The precise origin of the tribe is unknown, since the tribe does not have written records and relies on stories handed over by the older generations.
+According to their oral histories, they originated in modern-day Myanmar and migrated along the Lohit River.
+Other sources claim they originated in Tibet.

-Dress and ornaments
+Culture

+Homes

+Miju Mishmi homes are typically made from bamboo, wood, cane, leaves, and straw.
+The homes are raised above ground on stilts.
+For decoration, bones of hunted animals can be used, as well as hunting weapons.

+One Miju Mishmi house can contain large extended families, with each nuclear family having their own hearth.
+Homes typically have at least two hearths; one for cooking and socialization, and another for rituals near the front of the home.